A trip back to my childhood visiting the Keukenhof

 A Kaleidoscope of color and gorgeous smells was awaiting me

 After more than 50 years I have revisited a special place in Holland, the world-famous Keukenhof.
-A spring garden which is a delight for one’s eyes.
-This huge park of 32 hectares, is beautifully laid out and holds up to seven million tulips beside a variety of other bulb species.
-Each year more than 1 million people from all over the world visit the Keukenhof.
+A spring garden, which is a delight for one’s eyes.
+This vast park of 32 hectares is beautifully laid out and holds up to seven million tulips beside a variety of other bulb species.
+Each year over 1 million people from all over the world visit the Keukenhof.

 The Keukenhof and its history

-In 1950 the park opened its doors for the first time and received 236.000 visitors in that same year.
+In 1950, the park opened its doors for the first time and received 236.000 visitors in that same year.
 Over the years the Keukenhof has become world-famous attracting visitors from all countries.
 20% of the visitors are Dutch and 40% come from European countries, especially Germany and Belgium.
-From the US come some 10% and China has some 8%.
+From the US comes some 10% and China has some 8%.

 My experience visiting the Keukenhof

 As I said at the beginning of this post, I had not been back for 50 years.
 While still living at home with my parents, they on having friends staying, often planned a trip to the Keukenhof.
 It was like a tradition.
-I always enjoyed going there but over such a long period of time memories do tend to lose some of its colors.
+I always enjoyed going there, but over such a long period of time memories do tend to lose some of their colors.